 Early Training & Work

 Since 1980, John has been in private practice working with couples in the San Francisco Bay Area.
 He conducted his first couples retreat in Berkeley in 1990.
 For the last 25 years, he has been leading intensive marriage retreats in Sonoma County.
-Over the past four decades, he has presented training programs at venues such as Esalen Institute, University of California Berkeley, Stanford University, and the Scripps Institute.
+Over the past four decades, he has presented numerous training programs at venues such as Esalen Institute, University of California Berkeley, Stanford University, and the Scripps Institute.
 During this time, he was also on Dr. John Gray’s (author of Men Are from Mars, Women Are from Venus) personal referral list of couples counselors.

 For over a decade, John studied personality theory with Helen Palmer, author of The Enneagram in Love and Work — focusing on how to resolve relationship problems and conflicts caused by partners’ differences in personality.
 Additionally, John is a certified Somatic Experiencing Practitioner (SEP), fully trained in the body-based trauma healing methodology of Peter Levine, author of Waking the Tiger.